BrettMM88/Senior-Capstone/README.md

 ## Notes
 This program will not run out of the box.
 It is missing important API keys from both google maps and darksky.net API's.
 I removed these for privacy reasons and also to avoid being charged for useage outside of my own.

-A Google Maps API Key will be missing on Line 15 in map.html - This key goes at the end of Google URL.
+A Google Maps API Key will be missing on Line 15 in map.html - This key goes at the end of the Google URL.

 A DarkSky.net API Key will be missing on Line 3 weather.js - This key goes in the API Key variable.